An Overview of the Amex Platinum Card

 Ways to Spend Your Amex Platinum UK Rewards?

-In this scenario, we’re going to look at the various ways you can spend both the 30,000 (35,000 using this link) sign-up bonus and the additional points you’ve accumulated by spending money on the Amex Platinum card.
+In this scenario, we’re going to look at the various ways you can spend both the 30,000 (35,000 using this link and scrolling down to the correct card) sign-up bonus and the additional points you’ve accumulated by spending money on the Amex Platinum card.

 You could use the 35,000 Membership Rewards points against the balance of your American Express Platinum credit card at a rate of 0.4p per point.
 This would be a worst-case scenario in my eyes.